marp-dev/marp-dev/README.md

 **[[ Details Page ]][details_page2]**

-These projects & code samples contains some projects of my own and the practices that  are part of [the React Redux course of Stephen Grider on Udemy](https://www.udemy.com/course/react-redux/).
+These projects & code samples contains some projects of my own and the practices of some courses.